Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion

-\end{theorem} (Notice that the bound on downward fluctuations improves with the size of the deviation whereas the bound on upward fluctuations deteriorates with the distance.)
+(Notice that the bound on downward fluctuations improves with the size of the deviation whereas the bound on upward fluctuations deteriorates with the distance.)

-Recall that $\pi_\L^0$ has a floor at $0$ and a ceiling at height $\log L\le n^+\le L$ (together with zero boundary conditions).
-It will be convenient throughout this section to work in the setting of a floor at 0 but no ceiling, where the corresponding measure $\upi_\L^0$ is asymptotically equal to $\pi_\L^0$: \begin{lemma} There is an absolute constant $c>0$ such that for any $\beta \geq 1$ and any subset of configurations $A \subseteq \{0,\ldots,n^+\}^\Lambda$,
+Recall that $\pi_\Lambda^0$ has a floor at $0$ and a ceiling at height $\log L\leq n^+\leq L$ (together with zero boundary conditions).
+It will be convenient throughout this section to work in the setting of a floor at 0 but no ceiling, where the corresponding measure $\Pi_\Lambda^0$ is asymptotically equal to $\pi_\Lambda^0$.